pyeventsourcing/eventsourcing/README.md

 The `World` class uses the aggregate base class `Aggregate` from the library's `domain` module.
 The `@event` decorator is used to define aggregate event classes.
-The attributes of the event classes are defined to match the parameters of the decorated method signature.
-When a decorated method is called, an event object is constructed with the given method arguments.
-The event is then "applied" to the aggregate, using the decorated method body to evolve the state of the aggregate object.
+The attributes of the event classes are automatically defined by the decorator to match the parameters of the decorated method signature.
+When a decorated method is called, an event object is instantiated with the given method arguments.
+The event object is then "applied" to the aggregate, using the decorated method body, to evolve the state of the aggregate object.
+The event object is then appended to a list of pending events internal to the aggregate object.

+Hence, in the example above, a `Created` event was triggered when the `World` aggregate class was called, and a `SomethingHappened` event was triggered when the aggregate object's command method `make_it_so()` was called.
+There are now two events pending to be saved in the `world` aggregate object.
+The pending events can be collected and stored, and used again later to reconstruct the state of the aggregate.

 The example below defines an event-sourced application `Worlds`.
 It has a command method `create_world()` that creates and saves